by iFranchise Group

 Successful franchisors focus on building long-term relationships with their franchisees that are mutually rewarding.
 Unfortunately, not all franchise organizations understand the link that exists between relationships and profits.
 Strong franchisee relationships enable the franchisor to sell franchises more effectively, introduce needed changes into the system more easily, and motivate franchisees and their managers to provide a consistent level of products and services to their customers.

 Finally, the single most important aspect contributing to the success of any franchise program is the strength of its management.
-The iFranchise Group has found that the single most common contributor to the failure of start-up franchisors is understaffing or a lack of experience at the management level.
+The iFranchise Group has found that the single most common contributor to the failure of emerging franchisors is understaffing or a lack of experience at the management level.
 Oftentimes, new franchisors will try to take everything on themselves.
 In addition to absorbing several new jobs for which the franchisor has little to no time, the franchisor needs to exhibit expertise in fields in which he or she may have little or no experience: franchise marketing, lead handling, franchise sales, ad fund management, training, and multi-unit operations management.

 An appropriate first step in the decision to franchise is an examination of the question of whether or not a business concept is actually “franchisable.”
 Any organization seriously considering franchising should undertake this analysis before implementing a franchise strategy.
-For further information on whether your business is franchisable, request our free video or schedule a free consultation with one of our Senior Consultants.
+For further information on whether your business is franchisable, request our free video or schedule a free consultation with one of our Senior Franchise Consultants.